fatmaamuhameed/projectOne-store/README.md

 Instruction to start the project :

-open project in VS and writ command npm i only to download all libraries then write ng -s o to run project
+open project in VS and writ command npm i only to download all libraries then write ng s -o to run project